If you paid full tuition fees but lost teaching time due to strike action, you may have rights under consumer law.

 If a partner law firm takes this claim forward, we’ll let you know the next steps and how to join.

-Latest updates on the University strikes
+Latest updates on the University strike claim

 August 2025